Home » General » Customer Service Emojis – Add a Dash of Personalization

 Customer Service Emojis – Add a Dash of Personalization

-In the customer service context — such as responding to customer email queries or even interacting with customers via a website chatbot — the question of whether to use emojis will naturally come up from time to time.
+In the customer service context — such as responding to customer email queries or even interacting with customers via a website chatbot — the question of whether to use emojis will naturally come up occasionally.

-When added sparingly, customer service emojis can convey your emotions more visually and perhaps even improve the customer’s perception of you.
+When added sparingly, customer service emojis can convey your emotions more visually and improve the customer’s perception of you.

-In this post, we’ll look at the top seven emojis that work best for customer service interactions.
+In this blog post, we’ll look at the top 10 customer service emojis that work best for customer service interactions.

-Information desk You can use this emoji while introducing yourself as a customer support agent.
+💁🏼♀️ Information desk You can use this emoji while introducing yourself as a customer support agent.
+“Hello!
+I’m Diane 💁🏼♀️, here to assist you with any questions you have about our product pricing.”

-Checkmark Use to convey actions and activities or add them as bullets.
+Checkmark To convey actions and activities or add them as bullets.
+“Thank you for letting us know!
+Your billing information has been updated successfully ✅”

 1. Smiley Emoji